Notices: Economic Development & Affordable Housing

 30-DAY PUBLIC COMMENT PERIOD & PUBLIC HEARINGS

-The City of Clearwater is hereby publishing the proposed 2025-2029 Consolidated Plan and Fiscal Year (FY) 2025 Annual Action Plan (AAP)(PDF, 6MB) to allocate federal funding from the Community Development Block Grant Program (CDBG) and HOME Investment Partnerships Program (HOME) under the U.S. Department of Housing and Urban Development (HUD).
-The Consolidated Plan identifies strategic goals to address the needs of low- and moderate-income persons over the next five-year period, which begins on October 1, 2025, and ends on September 30, 2030.
-The AAP identifies projects and activities to be implemented by the City during FY 2025, which begins on October 1, 2025, and ends on September 30, 2026.
+The City of Clearwater is hereby publishing the proposed Fiscal Year (FY) 2026 Annual Action Plan (AAP)(PDF, 3MB) to allocate federal funding from the Community Development Block Grant Program (CDBG) and HOME Investment Partnerships Program (HOME) under the U.S. Department of Housing and Urban Development (HUD).
+The AAP identifies projects and activities to be implemented by the City during FY 2026 (2026/2027), which begins on October 1, 2026, and ends on September 30, 2027.
 CDBG funds are used to provide decent housing, suitable living environments, and economic opportunities to principally benefit low- and moderate-income persons.
 HOME funds are used to foster private sector partnerships with for-profit and non-profit organizations to develop affordable housing.

 ESTIMATED RESOURCES